QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s1.investigation/tools/dns.md

 You can use the commands [nslookup](/operating-systems/networking/protocols/dns.md#nslookup-ipdomain-lookup)/[dig](/operating-systems/networking/protocols/dns.md#dig-ipdomain-lookup) to query DNS servers.
 You can also use the website [DNS dumpster](/operating-systems/networking/protocols/dns.md#dnsdumpster-domains-lookup), to find both domains and subdomains.

+You can also check [DNSRecon](/cybersecurity/red-team/s2.discovery/tools/dnsrecon.md), but it's mainly used during discovery.

 ➡️ Find attack vectors: domains, subdomains, mail servers...

 <br>